intelops/website/content/english/blog/securing-your-code-from-the-start/index.md

 ## What are Git Hooks

-Git hooks are executable scripts that Git trigger actions at certain points in git’s execution.
+Git hooks are executable scripts that trigger actions at certain points in git’s execution.
 They are a powerful feature for automating and customizing Git's internal behavior and are used to enforce code quality standards, run tests, run static analysis of the source code (SAST) or even automate deployment tasks.

 Each Git repository has a `.git/hooks` folder containing sample scripts for various hook points.
 These scripts are customizable and can be written in any language that can be executed on your system.
 The most common types of hooks include: